oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-rcmmndd-50-overlapping-version-range.md

   8. Product version range sibling set - invalid branch - vls (`PVRSS+i-vls`): Intersection of `PVRSS+i` and `PVRSS-vls`
   9. Product version range sibling set - invalid branch - invalid (`PVRSS+i-invalid`): Intersection of `PVRSS+i` and `PVRSS-invalid`

-> Elements in the set `PVRSS+i` are detectable via the validation of the JSON schema and therefore ignored in these tests.
+> Elements in the sets `PVRSS+i` and `PVSS+i` are detectable via the validation of the JSON schema and therefore ignored in these tests.
-> The exact characteristic of the product version range is of minor importance as the tests cannot produce any valuable result in such an
+> The exact characteristic of the product version range is of minor importance as the tests cannot produce any meaningful result in such
-> invalid product tree.
+> an invalid product tree.
 > Elements in `PVRSS-invalid` should be detected by test [sec](#product-version-range-rules).

 #### Overlapping Product Version Range with vers in Contradicting Product Status Group